percona/pmm-doc/docs/using/backup_mongo.md

               access-key-id: <your-access-key-id-here>
               secret-access-key: <your-secret-key-here>
         ```
-      <br> To implement the config, use the following command: `pbm config --file pbm_config.yaml`. <br>
+      <br/> To implement the config, use the following command: `pbm config --file pbm_config.yaml`. <br/>

         For more information, see **Restoring a backup into a new-environment** in [the PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html#restoring-a-backup-into-a-new-environment).
     4. Perform the restoring.
-Once you run pbm list and see the backups made from the original environment, then you can run the pbm restore command. <br>
+Once you run pbm list and see the backups made from the original environment, then you can run the pbm restore command. <br/>
          - For snapshot backups:
           ```pbm list
               Backup snapshots: